Service update availability

 The Software lifecycle policy applies to customers enrolled in First Release and when the service update is made generally available.

 Sign up for the PEAP program by joining the Insider Program available at https://experience.dynamics.com.
-Once your nomination has been accepted, join the program.
+After your nomination has been accepted, join the program.